awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cmdsec.md

 # Restricting Run Command Access Based on Instance Tags<a name="sysman-rc-setting-up-cmdsec"></a>

-You can further restrict command execution to specific instances by creating an IAM user policy that includes a condition that the user can only execute commands on instances that are tagged with specific Amazon EC2 tags\.
+You can further restrict command execution to specific instances by creating an IAM user policy that includes a condition that the user can only run commands on instances that are tagged with specific Amazon EC2 tags\.
 In the following example, the user is allowed to use Run Command \(Effect: Allow, Action: ssm:SendCommand\) by using any SSM document \(Resource: arn:aws:ssm:\*:\*:document/\*\) on any instance \(Resource: arn:aws:ec2:\*:\*:instance/\*\) with the condition that the instance is a Finance WebServer \(ssm:resourceTag/Finance: WebServer\)\.
 If the user sends a command to an instance that is not tagged or that has any tag other than Finance: WebServer, the execution results show `AccessDenied`\.

 ```
 {